SIT Rules for Applicants

 A Selection Committee comprised mainly of EIB Group experts in innovation, environment and other relevant disciplines selects up to 15 projects to proceed to the 2nd round.
 The finalists, of which at least four should also qualify for the Special Category Prize, are announced and invited to a tailor-made training programme (Mentoring Bootcamp, e-training on pitching, one-to-one coaching sessions) to provide them with the necessary guidance for the finalisation of their proposals.

-The Final Event, where all finalists will present their proposals, will be held in Lisbon, Portugal, on 8 October 2020.
+The Final Event, where all finalists will present their proposals, will be held in Lisbon, Portugal on 7 October 2021.

-A Jury, composed of specialists from the academic and business worlds, will identify and nominate the winners.
+A Jury, composed of specialists from the academic and business worlds, will identify and nominate the winners of the 1st and 2nd Prizes in both categories.
+The Audience Choice is awarded by the audience, based on their votes.
 All projects compete for the General Category and Special Category 1st and 2nd Prizes of €50 000 and €20 000 respectively.
 The winner of the first Prize in the General Category will also benefit from an EY mentoring voucher (half-day business-plan fine-tuning offered by EY Transaction Advisory Services in Belgium).
-In 2020, the Special Category Prize will go to projects focusing on the environment (with a special emphasis on biodiversity and ecosystem conservation.
+In 2021, the Special Category Prize will go to projects focusing on the sustainable living.
 No winner may be awarded more than one prize.

 Two projects will be selected to attend the INSEAD Social Entrepreneurship Programme in Fontainebleau, France.

 Finalists become members of the SIT Alumni Network and can apply to participate in a Scaling Executive Programme, e-learning programmes, webinars, innovation grants programme (SITolarships), investor’s fair and other mentoring activities.